 Do you love to bake?
 Are you considering a career as a pastry chef?
 This is the course for you.
 Explore the amazing world of baked goods while exercising your creativity and artistic skills.
 This course alternates topics each year so that students who choose to take it in Grade 11 and 12 will have new topics and recipes each year.

-Do you craft?
-Our Textile Arts course will offer the opportunity to blend a love of crafting and textiles together to create unique creative textile projects.
-Sewing machines will be used for some projects, but no prior experience with a sewing machine is necessary.
-Topics vary each year but typically include a mix of the following: fabric toys, personal gifts, home décor, yarn crafts (knitting/crochet), quilting, textile embellishment, and upcycling.
+Do you enjoy making Textile items?
+You can choose to make projects from the Fashion and Accessories category or Arts and Crafts category or combine projects from both categories.
+Sewing machines and sergers are used for some projects, but no prior experience with machines is necessary.
+Fashion and accessories projects vary each year and include : waist bags/fanny packs, DOPP kits, slippers, raglan t-shirts, PJ shorts/pants, skirts, tops, joggers and hoodies inspired by well-known brands.
+Arts and Crafts projects include: fabric toys, personal gifts, home décor, yarn crafts (knitting, crochet, weaving), quilting, fabric origami, cross stitch and up-cycling.
 Let your creativity flow in this hands-on, exciting new take on Textiles!
-Students are welcome to take this course throughout grade 9-12 as new projects will be offered every year.
+Students are welcome to take this course throughout grades 9 -12 as new projects will be offered every year.

 INTERIOR DESIGN 12 (also called Housing and Living Environments 12)